 Banana bread with apple and spelled flour

 Still one of my favorite dishes, the banana bread.
 No cake (because no sugar and butter) but still a lot better than a boring sandwich.
-The very small cubes of apple that you put in give this variant something fruity and juicy, and the spelled flour is something else than wheat flour.
-With this recipe you make one banana bread, the size of an average cake mold.
-The baking form that I used is 9 inches tall.
+The very small apple cubes that you put in give this variant something fruity and juicy, and the spelled flour is something else than wheat flour.
+With this recipe you make one banana bread, the size of a typical cake pan.
+The baking tin that I used is 9 inches tall.

-The more mature the bananas are, the tastier, sweeter and smoother the cake will be!
-By adding a tablespoon of linseed and a tablespoon of chia seed you immediately get a shot of healthy omega 3 fats.
-Instead of spelled flour, you can also use wholegrain wheat flour or a gluten-free baking mix.
+The riper the bananas are, the tastier, sweeter and smoother the cake becomes!
+By adding a tablespoon of flax seeds and a tablespoon of chia seeds you immediately get a boost of healthy omega 3 fats.
+Instead of spelled flour, you can also use whole wheat flour or a gluten-free baking mix.

 - 2 ripe bananan

 - 2 tablespoons flax seeds